AlexysGromard/AlexysGromard/README.md

 ## 📌 Notable Projects

 - [WebNuggets](https://github.com/AlexysGromard/WebNuggets) - A valuable collection of interface components to boost your web development. 💎🚀
-- [iutStyleShop](https://github.com/AlexysGromard/iutStyleShop) - An elegant online store designed to illustrate web ergonomics principles.
-Explore, shop, and enjoy an optimal shopping experience.
+- [iutStyleShop](https://github.com/AlexysGromard/iutStyleShop_V2) - An elegant online store designed to illustrate web ergonomics principles.
+Explore, shop, and enjoy an optimal shopping experience, with a database and backend implemented.

 Feel free to explore my projects below and contact me for any collaboration or questions.
 Thank you for visiting!